wp-cli/handbook/_posts/2016-12-12-the-big-question.md

 Happy to take any questions you might have: [daniel@runcommand.io](mailto:daniel@runcommand.io).
 I'll keep the list below updated as new questions come in.

+***

+*Have you tried crowdfunding?*

+Yep!
+See the post I wrote, "[Using Kickstarter to fund open source](https://poststatus.com/kickstarter-open-source-project/)".
+Nadia Eghbal has a [series of great articles on open source sustainability](http://nadiaeghbal.com/oss) as well.

 *How much money do you want to see to consider this a success?*

 I have a number, but I'm not going to share it.
 I want to see if this is a viable approach for funding a for-profit business.